4 January 2022

 6 winter plants for your garden

-Temperatures may have plummeted, but we’ve got seasonal ideas to challenge your green fingers, and a brand new Winter Garden to boot.
+Temperatures may have plummeted, but we’ve got seasonal ideas to challenge your green fingers, inspired by our Winter Garden at Wakehurst.

-A visit to our exciting, new Winter Garden will get you fizzing with ideas on how to add some gorgeous winter colour and fragrance to your own garden.
+A visit to our Winter Garden will get you fizzing with ideas on how to add some gorgeous winter colour and fragrance to your own garden.

 Cornus alba 'Sibirica'